Tokyo Disney Disability Access Services (DAS) beginner’s guide

 How do I use a disability pass to skip the ride queue?

-Once your ticket is digitally linked as a disability pass (as will be your Carer’s and you’ll also need to present all the passes of the family or group members you’re visiting with) then whenever you want to do a ride you speak to the ride attendants first.
+Speak to the ride attendants first to Register and once your ticket is digitally linked as a disability pass (as will be your Carer’s and you’ll also need to present all the passes of the family or group members you’re visiting with) then – then after registration you only need to make a ride reservation by attending that ride and receiving a return time.

 Do Tokyo Disney Cast Members speak English?